DanaAbbadi/reading-notes/read07.md

 3. Model its behaviors with small methods that focus on doing one job well.
 4. Create instances using the new keyword followed by a call to a constructor function.
 5. Store the newly created object in a variable so you can access its properties and methods from outside.
-6. Use the this variable within methods so you can access the object's properties and methods from inside.
+6. this variable within methods so you can access the object's properties and methods from inside.